kanaria69/Mainecoco/README.md

-## I’m on a whiskey diet.
-I’ve lost three days already.
+## Dermatologists are always in a hurry.
+They spend all day making rash decisions.